How to Refine and Adapt Imported Meshes

 - Regular refinement

 To demonstrate how these methods work and what the differences are, let’s have a look at the case of a single tetrahedral mesh element.
-The second figure in the image below shows the element after one refinement step using the Split longest side method.
-The operation partitions the longest edge of the element into two equal pieces.
-The element is then divided in two using the new edges.
-Note, however, that when you have several connected elements, this will lead to some elements being split into more than two new ones to preserve a conforming mesh.
+In the figure below, the plot in the middle shows the element after one refinement step using the Split longest side method.
+The operation partitions the longest mesh edge of the element into two equal pieces.
+The element is then divided in two using the new mesh edges.
+Note, however, that when you have several connected elements, this will lead to some elements being split into more than two new ones to preserve a conforming mesh (not shown in the figure below).

 Three mesh plots of a single tetrahedral mesh element before and after building the Refine operation.
 Left: Unpartitioned element.
 Center: Element partitioned using the Split longest side setting.
 Right: Element partitioned using the Regular refinement setting.
 The element colors in the center and right figures indicate mesh element quality.